-Material UI is now MUI!
+Material-UI, the organization, is now MUI!

 Starting today we are evolving our brand identity to clarifying the difference between our company and our products.

 - Material-UI: the organization is now called MUI.

 - Material-UI: the Material Design components developed by MUI is now called Material UI, we ditched the hyphen!

 - Material-UI: the set of foundational MIT React components is now called MUI Core.